ferrous-systems/rust-exercises/exercise-book/src/nrf52-preparation.md

 ## Starter code

-Project templates and starter code for this workshop can be found at [in this repo](https://github.com/ferrous-systems/rust-exercises).
+Project templates and starter code for our trainings can be found at [in this repo](https://github.com/ferrous-systems/rust-exercises).

 ## Required tools